 - Edge reinforcement, zoning, and obvious quality issues.

-Dr. Walker pays attention to zoning and support layer design.
+Dr. Walker pays close attention to zoning and support layer design.
 If a product claims special lumbar support or pressure zones, he wants us to track that later in alignment and pressure tests.

 Step Three: Firmness and Overall Feel Calibration